AceyJS/acey/README.md

 > **Yes, Acey works smoothly with React environment, its dev experience is the logical evolution of Redux.<br />On Acey there is:<br />- No action types. ✅<br />- No reducers. ✅<br />- No selectors. ✅<br />- No context. ✅<br />AND you can trigger your actions from wherever you want without any binding. 💥<br />Nice no ? 😉**

 #### Seems great! 🤑 And I saw it works as well in NodeJS, how?
 > **Right, so Acey enable a built-in feature auto-syncing your states with your local storage.
-So Acey in the back-end, use this feature by storing your state in a JSON database 🗄️.
-When your program run, all your DB is pulled and directly added in the state of your collection (It's 100% cached, like Redis 📚).
-So it works great ONLY for embedded systems, prototypes or any other program that is plan to contain a DB with less than 1.2GB of data.**
+So Acey in the back-end, use this feature by storing your state in a JSON database 🗄️.<br />When your program run, all your DB is pulled and directly added in the state of your collection (It's 100% cached, like Redis 📚).<br />So it works amazing ONLY for embedded systems, prototypes, MVP, or any other program that is plan to contain a DB with less than 1.2GB of data. 💨**

 <br />

-## Quick implementation - 2 steps
+## Quick implementation - A React Counter in 2 steps

 <img src="https://i.postimg.cc/13DD3SDM/tenor.gif" />